UNITED KINGDOM 🇬🇧

 Victims and Courts Bill - NDA amendment (expands Section 17)

-Status: Government announced and Commons accepted an amendment in October 2025.
+Government announced and Commons accepted an amendment in October 2025.
 (Will replace / strengthen Section 17.)
 Currently in Second Reading in the House of Lords

 Links: Bill / amendment text (pg.
 11 (15 of document)) · Government press release